We look forward to working with you!

 - Confidential Information includes all material, IP, non-public, business-related information disclosed or made available to the receiving party through any means, relating to a party’s business but excludes information that, without breaching this agreement, is already public or known to the receiving party.

 - Content means all tools we create, develop, or use to supply you with a Service, which might include one or more of the following: access to videos, written information, audio, lessons, digital products, classes, workshops, training plans, feedback, advice, programs, content on our Site, digital products, eBooks, and/or webinars.
-CBE always retains ownership of all our Content.
+BEA always retains ownership of all our Content.

 - Fees mean the charges you pay to us for the Services we provide, as set out in a Project Scope or as otherwise agreed with you.

 - Intellectual Property (IP) means any and all of the following in any jurisdiction throughout the world: trademarks and service marks, including all applications and registrations, and goodwill connected with the use of them, patents, copyrights, Site, and internet domain names, including all related applications and registrations, trade secrets and confidential know-how, other intellectual property and related proprietary rights, interests, and protections.
-Our Content forms part of CBE’s Intellectual Property.
+Our Content forms part of BEA’s Intellectual Property.

 - Supplier Management Services Fee means the Fees we charge you for our coordination and management of other suppliers or to procure goods for your Project, as set out in your Project Scope.